 Moon Lake Campground

-Closed — Closed for the season.
-Typically operates May through September.
-Potable water is not available for the 2025 season due to debris flow damage from 2023; a new well system is being installed to replace damaged springs.
+Open for the 2026 season (May through September).
+No potable water is available for 2026 due to debris flow damage in 2023; a new water system is under installation but will not be completed this season.
 Campers must bring their own water.

 Weed Free Hay Order 04-2021-03